Garrett Runion Season 2021-22

 During a challenging 2019-20 season that was shortened due to the COVID-19 pandemic, Runion led the Tigers to a final Golfweek ranking of No. 12 in the nation.
 The team finished 13th in the nation in the final Golfstat ranking, used for NCAA tournament bid distribution.

-Lindblad, ranked as the No. 1 player in the nation in early March, went on to be a Top-3 finalist for the ANNIKA Award and received invitations throughout the season to compete in the Augusta National Women’s Amateur and for the International Team of the Arnold Palmer Cup.
-She earned First Team All-America honors from the Women’s Golf Coaches Association (WGCA) and Golfweek.
-Lindblad became the fifth player in SEC history, and first in 15 seasons, to be named SEC Player of the Year and Freshman of the Year in the same season.
-She was also named to the All-SEC First Team, SEC All-Freshman Team and the SEC First-Year Academic Honor Roll.
+Lindblad, ranked as the No. 1 player in the nation in early March, went on to be a top three finalist for the ANNIKA Award.
+The first-team All-America became the fifth player in SEC history, and first in 15 seasons, to be named SEC Player of the Year and Freshman of the Year in the same season.

-Stone also earned an invitation to the Arnold Palmer Cup to play for the United States Team.
-She was named Golfweek All-America honorable mention and earned All-SEC Second Team, SEC All-Freshman Team and SEC First-Year Academic Honor Roll accolades.
+Stone was named Golfweek All-America honorable mention and earned All-SEC Second Team, SEC All-Freshman Team and SEC First-Year Academic Honor Roll accolades.

 Runion led the team to an almost 10-stroke improvement in team average from 298.28 in 2018-19 to 288.71 in 2019-20.